Jump to main content

 All contracts, vendor proposals, or documents with terms or requiring signature, should be submitted through OnBase, the University’s Contract Management System.

-Once the contract has been submitted through OnBase, at the same time a UNC Contract Number (GKA-FY-00000) is assigned, a Contract Lead will also be identified to provide a review of the formatting and terms of the contract for compliance with State laws and UNC Fiscal Rules.
-The Contract Lead will process the contract through negotiation, seek any special additional approvals, and ensure execution.
+Once the contract has been submitted through OnBase, the Contract Lead will process the contract through negotiation, seek any special additional approvals, and ensure execution.
 Once fully executed, a copy of the document will be returned to the Requestor.

-• What is your role in the contracting process?
+• What is the Department role in the contracting process?

-You make the business decisions related to the contract.
-You determine what you want to achieve through the contracting process.
-Work with the Contract Lead to relay your objectives for the contract including: price, timeline, scope of work, and other outcomes you hope to achieve with the contract.
+The Department Requestor makes the business decisions related to the contract.
+The Requestor will work with the Contract Lead to relay their objectives for the contract including: price, timeline, scope of work, and other outcomes they hope to achieve with the contract.

 Contracts should be submitted through OnBase as soon as possible in order to provide sufficient time for review, negotiation, approvals and execution.